WokLibCodeClub/.github/profile/README.md

 ## Scratch (first session 10.30am to 11.30am)

-The first session of the new term will take place on **Saturday 3rd October 2026**.
+The next session will take place on **Saturday 3rd October 2026**.
 If you are going to take part in this session you will need accounts with Scratch, and Code for Life - details below.

 We write code on the library's laptops, so you do not need to bring your own computer.